-D. Faculty Senators.
+- D. Faculty Senators.
 Faculty senators are elected by the department faculty.
-They are responsible for attending Faculty Senate meetings and informing the department of developments affecting the department or its members.

-E. Faculty Recruitment.
-The executive committee serves as the faculty recruiting committee for the department with the Chair serving ex-officio.
+They are responsible for attending Faculty Senate meetings and informing the department of developments affecting the department or its members. - E. Faculty Recruitment.
+The Faculty recruiting committee for the department consists of the executive committee and two tenure-track faculty members elected annually.
 The executive committee may appoint additional members to the recruiting committee.
 The committee identifies the area of specialization for which there will be recruitment, reviews all applications, and seeks feedback from the faculty on all candidates.